 On several occasions, Shimono had more than he could drink and Kaji had to take care of him, driving him home and even bathing him.
 Shimono approves of him as a nice guy to hang out with.

 Kaji goes way beyond what most seiyuu go.
 He mentioned on the first Attack on Titan event (press presentation and cast announcement event) that he didn’t want to act Eren with only using his personal excitement, he wanted his acting to be passionate, the best way to depict the character.

 When voicing characters, he doesn’t spare any expense and always manages to deliver the best performances.

-Back in 2012, Kaji was recording lines as Eren in Attack on Titan and had to be taken to the hospital to get his throat treated due to excessive straining of the vocal chords (mainly due to Eren‘s well known screaming and yelling).
+Back in 2012, Kaji was recording lines as Eren in Attack on Titan and had to be taken to the hospital to get his throat treated due to excessive straining of the vocal cords (mainly due to Eren‘s well known screaming and yelling).

 More than a simple student

 Back in his days as a student, Kaji was a student council president.
-Now, that’s a way to put his eloquence and charisma up to test.
+Now, that’s a way to put his eloquence and charisma up to the test.

 Alongside Mamoru Miyano and Hiroshi Kamiya, Kaji is one of the few seiyuu to have graced the covers of seiyuu magazines more than 15 times in their career.

 Pick-Up voice, Voice Newtype, VAW, Cool Voice, Seiyuu Junon, Voice Animage are just some of the well known magazines in which he got the main feature and cover (solo or with other seiyuu).

 Kaji is no stranger to releasing photobooks.
 He released his firs photobook in 2012. ライフ (Life) brought fans closer to him through several photos and special interviews.